cyberbotics/webots/docs/reference/supervisor.md

 For example, when exporting an X3D file, its XML nodes are containing an `id` attribute which matches with the unique identifier described here.

 The `wb_supervisor_node_get_from_device` function retrieves the node's handle for a [Device](device.md) object.
-The function returns NULL if the given device is invalid or is an internal node of a PROTO.
 Note that in the ROS API the device name has to be used to retrieve the handle to the node.

 The `wb_supervisor_node_get_root` function returns a handle to the root node which is actually a [Group](group.md) node containing all the nodes visible at the top level in the scene tree window of Webots.